-The Town adopted Governmental Accounting Standards Board Statement No. 68 - Accounting and Financial Reporting for Pensions.
-As a result, the Town is required to report its proportionate share of the net pension liability, deferred outflows of resources, and deferred inflows of resources related to pensions, pension expense, and information about the fiduciary net position of the New Hampshire Retirement System, (NHRS) a Cost-Sharing Multiple Employer Defined Benefit Pension Plan.
+Governmental Accounting Standards Board Statement No. 68 - Accounting and Financial Reporting for Pensions, requires the Town to report its proportionate share of the net pension liability, deferred outflows of resources, and deferred inflows of resources related to pensions, pension expense, and information about the fiduciary net position of the New Hampshire Retirement System, (NHRS) a Cost-Sharing Multiple Employer Defined Benefit Pension Plan.